deansher/codrag/cora-spec.md

 - **`<cora:commentary>`**: A short summary or doc-like explanation.
 - **`<cora:content>`**: The verbatim code or text, possibly elided (`. . .`) if content is lengthy.

-### 1.3 Commentary & Embedding

-During indexing, Cora may generate:
-- **Commentary Embedding**: Summaries or doc expansions that help the retrieval algorithm.
-- **Raw Code Embedding**: The literal chunk text.

-Storing both embeddings allows Cora to tailor searches for either direct code references or conceptual similarities gleaned from commentary.

 ---

 ## 2. Boost Directives & Advanced Retrieval